Real People Stories – Helen

 Escalation of Symptoms and Diagnosis

 Two weeks later, I felt bloated and experienced real pain.
 My GP suspected irritable bowel syndrome and stress from work.
-To be safe, she sent me for a blood test.
-I requested a CA125 test as well since I was menopausal and had never been tested for ovarian cancer (of course, I always assume the worst).
+To be safe, she sent me for a blood checkup.
+I requested a CA125 test as well since I was menopausal and had never been checked for ovarian cancer (of course, I always assume the worst).

 When the results came back and I realised my worst fear was true, I burst into tears, and so did my GP.
 She was brilliant.
 She managed to get me an appointment for an ultrasound the very next morning, which confirmed the diagnosis, and I was on my way to London for treatment.